supreeti/maths-magician-app/README.md

 # maths-magician-app
-This project is about Math magician using React.
+This project is about math magician using React.

 <!-- TABLE OF CONTENTS -->